jonthornton/Datepair.js/README.md

 Events
 ------

+- **rangeError**
+Fired after the user interacts with the datepair inputs but selects an invalid range, where the end time/date is before the start.

 - **rangeIncomplete**
 Fired after the user interacts with the datepair inputs but one or more empty inputs remain.
 Unpaired inputs (such as a start date with no corresponding end date) will not be taken into account.